open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/managedclusterset.md

 The `ManagedClusterSet` and `ManagedClusterSetBinding` API v1beta1 version will be deprecated in OCM v0.9.0.

-For Hosted Mode, The `ManagedClusterSet` and `ManagedClusterSetBinding` API only support v1beta1 in OCM v0.9.0
+For Hosted Mode, The `ManagedClusterSet` and `ManagedClusterSetBinding` API only support v1beta1 in OCM v0.9.0.

 - Migrate manifests and API clients to use the `ManagedClusterSet` and `PlacementDecision` API v1beta1 version, available since OCM v0.5.0.
 - All existing persisted objects are accessible via the new API.
-- No notable changes
+- No notable changes.

 ## What is ManagedClusterSet?

-`ManagedClusterSet` is a cluster scoped API in the hub cluster for grouping a few managed clusters into a "set" so that hub admin can operate these clusters altogether in a higher level.
-The concept is inspired by the an [enhancement](https://github.com/kubernetes/enhancements/tree/master/keps/sig-multicluster/1645-multi-cluster-services-api#terminology) from the Kubernetes SIG-Multicluster.
+`ManagedClusterSet` is a cluster-scoped API in the hub cluster for grouping a few managed clusters into a "set" so that hub admin can operate these clusters altogether in a higher level.
+The concept is inspired by the [enhancement](https://github.com/kubernetes/enhancements/tree/master/keps/sig-multicluster/1645-multi-cluster-services-api#terminology) from the Kubernetes SIG-Multicluster.
 Member clusters in the set are supposed to have common/similar attributes e.g. purpose of use, deployed regions, etc.

-`ManagedClusterSetBinding` is a namespace scoped API in the hub cluster to project a `ManagedClusterSet` into a certain namespace.
+`ManagedClusterSetBinding` is a namespace-scoped API in the hub cluster to project a `ManagedClusterSet` into a certain namespace.
 Each `ManagedClusterSet` can be managed/administrated by different hub admins, and their RBAC permissions can also be isolated by binding the `ManagedClusterSet` to a "workspace namespace" in